leon-vd/freeboard-table/README.md

 If set to false, the THEAD of the table will be hidden and column headings won't be displayed.

 #####Replace blank values (default blank):
-Non mandatory field.
-For any data objects that don't have all the headers listed it will display no value.
+By default, for any data objects that don't have all the headers listed it will display no value in the table cell.
-Set this to a value to show instead (eg setting it to - will show a - instead of any blank value).
+Set this to a value to show instead of the blank value.
+For example setting it to - will show a - in place of any blank values.

 #####Value (requires a JSON array):
 This should point to the JSON object